Skip to content

 1. Clear QuakeHold!
 Gel

 If you’ve been experiencing high winds in recent months, Clear QuakeHold!
-Gel can be just what you’ve been looking for.
-Initially formulated to protect glassware from falling off of tables, QuakeHold! is an ingenious hack that you can use anywhere around the house.
-QuakeHold! is a transparent compound that can be applied to the base of your furniture.
-It will serve as an adhesive and keep your outdoor furniture from blowing away in the wind.
-Simply place some of the gel on the feet of your sectionals and let it sit for approximately 15 minutes!
+Gel can be a strong option.
+Initially formulated to protect glassware from falling off tables, QuakeHold! is a transparent compound that can be applied to the base of your furniture.
+It serves as an adhesive and helps keep furniture from blowing away.
+Place some gel on the feet and let it sit for about 15 minutes.

 Clear QuakeHold!
 Gel.
 Image via Quake Hold.